tstahlhut/net_practice/README.md

 ### Level 1: What is an IP Address?

+IP address is short for Internet Protocol Address.
+It is the address which identifies a device in a computer network that uses the Internet Protocol suite (TCP/IP) for communication, such as the internet.

 There are ip4 and ip6 addresses.
 ip4 look for example like this:
   104.96.23.12